junhuanchen/BPI-BIT-MpyFirmware/README.md

 use `make deploy` flash and download firmware.bin

-use `make erase` erase and flash default bin
+use `make erase` erase and flash default factory bin

 more read Makefile not is makefile.